-Specializing in criminal psychology, investigative psychology, forensic psychology, quantitative criminology, and investigative interviewing (victims, eyewitnesses, and suspects) training, polygraph test (memory detection), offender and geographic profiling, and crime linkage.
+Specializing in investigative psychology, investigative interviewing (victims, eyewitnesses, and suspects) training, polygraph test (memory detection), offender/geographic profiling, and crime linkage.

 Investigarive interviewing/ Avatar-training

 In child abuse cases, the child's testimony is often the only evidence in the investigation.